-Disclaimer: These Vegan Apple Sage Seitan Meatballs were created in partnership with Ontario Apple Growers.
+Disclaimer: These Vegan Apple Sage Seitan Meatballs were created for Ontario Apple Growers and these photos & recipes are shared with permission from the OAG.
 I love supporting local growers whenever I can, and with OAG, I’ve learned so much about the amazing work apple farmers do!
 Thanks for reading and supporting The Viet Vegan <3

 Another Friendsmas has come and gone and it feels so good to have made so much food and fed my friends at another Christmas party.
 I am always a little bummed afterwards though, because after the adrenaline of getting everything done fades away, I’m left with a bit of sadness because neither my family nor Eddie’s family have any sort of set traditions that take up our holidays.
 In some ways it’s great, because we are free to do whatever we like and we don’t have to worry too much about hurrying this way or that to go to a family gathering.